mhanberg/temple/guides/components.md

         "This example demonstrates how to create components with multiple, named slots"

         slot :footer do
-          a href="#", class: "card-footer-item", do: "Footer Item 1" a href="#", class: "card-footer-item", do: "Footer Item 2" end
+          a href: "#", class: "card-footer-item", do: "Footer Item 1" a href: "#", class: "card-footer-item", do: "Footer Item 2" end
       end
     end